perak/kitchen-site/files/api_reference.md

 name | string | Object name
 collection | string | Name of existing collection find\_one | bool | If set to true query will return single document: findOne().
 Default: false filter | string | Mongo query expression.
 Will be passed as first argument to find() or findOne().
-Can contain route params in form ":paramName". options | string | Options parameter passed as second argument to find() or findOne(). related\_queries | array of <a href="#subscription">subscription</a> | Page which subscribes to this query will also subscribe to related queries (for example: this is useful if you are using transform function that uses data from other collection).
+Can contain route params in form ":paramName".
+String "Meteor.userId()" is treated in special way: at the client it remains `Meteor.userId()` but at the server (in publication) it will be converted to `this.userId`. options | string | Options parameter passed as second argument to find() or findOne(). related\_queries | array of <a href="#subscription">subscription</a> | Page which subscribes to this query will also subscribe to related queries (for example: this is useful if you are using transform function that uses data from other collection).